From Casetext: Smarter Legal Research

 In short, the trial court did not abuse its discretion in declining to reduce the expert fee awards on this basis.

-B. Depositions and Expert Reports
+26 B. Depositions and.
+Expert Reports

-As noted in Bayou Fleet, 197 So.3d 797, and Mace, 18-339, the amount of time consumed by an expert in compiling his report is a specific factor that courts consider in determining a reasonable expert fee award.
+[14] Plaintiffs next seek to exclude fees for each expert’s deposition, preparation, and expert report.
+This argument also lacks merit.
+[15] As noted in Bayou Fleet, 197 So.3d 797, and Mace, 18-339, the amount of time consumed by an expert in compiling his report is a specific factor that courts consider in determining a reasonable expert fee award.

 Further, as explained in Butler v.
 Louisiana Mutual Medical Insurance Co., 15-1191, p.
 10 (La.App.
 4 Cir.
 5/25/16), 195 So.3d 570, 577, writ denied, 16-1206 (La.
-10/10/16), 202 So.3d 169, the fees related to expert depositions that were not introduced at trial falls "within the trial court's discretion to tax" as court costs.
-Notably, the trial judge in Butler was an "'active' participant from 'day one' and 'vividly' recalled the trial[,]" and he found that the deposition costs were necessary to bring the case to trial.
+10/10/16), 202 So.3d 169, the fees related to expert depositions that were not introduced at trial falls "within the trial court’s discretion to tax" as court costs.
+Notably, the trial judge in Butler was an " ‘active’ participant from ‘day one’ and ‘vividly’ recalled the trial[,]" and he found that the deposition costs were necessary to bring the case to trial.
 Id. at 578.

 Like the trial judge in Butler, Judge Peters was clearly an active participant from day one and vividly recalled the trial.
 And Judge Peters found that "from the testimony indicated and from looking at the invoices, everything that is being claimed appears to be things that had to be taken care of in preparation for defending this lawsuit."

-In sum, we find that the trial court did not abuse its discretion in awarding fees for each expert's deposition, preparation, and expert report.
+27In sum, we find that the trial court did not abuse its discretion in awarding fees for each expert’s deposition, preparation, and expert report.

 C. Travel Expenses